dword1511/pi-sensors/kmod/README.md

 -------------------------------
 The `hmc5843` driver is in-tree and supports Honeywell's magneto-resistive magnetometers.
-The most famous is probably the `HMC5883L`, which is easily accessible on Amazon, and is much more sensitive / noise-free than its Hall-effect-based counterparts.
+The most famous is probably the `HMC5883L`, which is easily accessible on Amazon, and is much more sensitive / low-noise than its Hall-effect-based counterparts.
 Other supported parts include, of course, `HMC5843`, and `HMC5983`.

 The `hmc5843_core` part has been modified so the micro-Tesla output fits `hwmon`'s voltage,